 Instead of simply applying a PVD or DLC coating to an existing metal, Max and his friends conceived of a material that was light, strong and black all the way through.
-This mean you would not have ugly wear on the metal over time and the material they call Carbon Macrolon is right out of an automotive super-car fantasy.
-It is rare you investigate a watch case and the very next thing find yourself exploring nano-tubes, anthracite polymers and other post modern materials as well as next level ideas about how to build a watch from the ground up.
-This was radical stuff!
+This mean you would not have ugly wear on the metal over time.
+The material that they created, which they call Carbon Macrolon, is right out of an automotive super-car fantasy.
+It is very rare to investigate a watch case and find yourself exploring nano-tubes, anthracite polymers and other post modern materials, next level ideas about how to build a watch from the ground up.

-The case remains wedge shaped and shows small louvres on the top that certainly incants the super cars of the 1970-80’s in our memories like the Lamborghini Muira or Lotus Esprit in style and shape.
+The case is wedge shaped and shows small louvres on the top that, in style and shape, invoke super cars of the 1970-80s like the Lamborghini Muira or Lotus Esprit.
 These louvres serve a function too, though it is not to eliminate heat.
-Rather it lets in light to illuminate better the heads up display in which is in the sapphire prisms that flip the numbers toward the driver.
-It harkens back to the playful Amiga Digitrend in the 1970’s as well with its shape, but with a heart that is pure haute horology.
+Rather, they let in light to illuminate the heads up display contained in the sapphire prisms that flip the numbers toward the wearer.
+This harkens back to the playful Amiga Digitrend in the 1970s as well with its shape, but with a heart that is pure haute horology.

-The idea behind its wedge shape is for one to never have to take one’s eyes off the road or to have to flip the wrist to read the time while driving.
-In practice I have found it works quite well and the very sharp wedge shape to be much more comfortable then it appears at first site.
+The idea behind its wedge shape is for one to never have to take one’s eyes off the road, or to have to flip over the wrist to read the time while driving.
+In practice we have found it works quite well.
+Moreover, the very sharp wedge shape is much more comfortable than it appears at first sight.

-The case shows further whimsy with the “exhaust ports” created by famed watch designers, Jean-Francis Mojon and Vincent Boucard to let any water drain out that might get in the louvres…the movement still safe in its own chassis.
-All the charm and modern feeling of a casquette watch from the 70’s but with the postmodern style, design, charm and materials that can only come from the laboratories of MB&F.
+The case shows further whimsy with the “exhaust ports” created by famed watch designers, Jean-Francis Mojon and Vincent Boucard, to let any water drain out that might get in the louvres.
+The movement remains safe in its own chassis.
+This watch has all the charm and modern feeling of a casquette watch from the 70s, but with the postmodern style, design, charm and materials that can only come from the laboratories of MB&F.